McCartney celebrates 80th birthday with Springsteen, 60,000 well-wishers

 Many remarked upon the unfairness of having to pick just one.

 Stereogum’s feature illustrated the varied entry points musicians of different generations have into a living, breathing catalog.
-For example, it revealed that a largely overlooked album like 1980’s “McCartney II” had a far greater impact on developing artists than its reception at the time would have foreshadowed.
+For example, it revealed that a largely overlooked album like the 1980s “McCartney II” had a far greater impact on developing artists than its reception at the time would have foreshadowed.

 On Friday, McCartney’s team announced that it was packaging “McCartney II” with his other DIY albums, “McCartney” of 1970 and 2020’s “McCartney III,” into a boxed set that will go on sale in August.